GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 History: Mobile was erected as the Vicariate Apostolate of Alabama and the Floridas with territory from the Diocese of Louisiana and the Two Floridas (Saint Louis of New Orleans), 1825.
-It was erected as the Diocese of Mobile, 1829; renamed the Diocese of Mobile-Birmingham, 1954; split into the diocese of Birmingham and Mobile, 1969; and elevated to the Archdiocese of Mobile, 1980.
+It was erected as the Diocese of Mobile, 1829; renamed the Diocese of Mobile-Birmingham, 1954; split into the dioceses of Mobile and Birmingham, 1969; and elevated to the Archdiocese of Mobile, 1980.
 It lost territory as out-of-state dioceses were erected, 1850-1975.
 Within the present-day archdiocese, Dominicans, Capuchins, Carmelites, Jesuits (Lyon Province, Lyon, France), and the Seminary of Foreign Missions (Paris, France and Québec, Canada) evangelized Apalachee, Choctaw, and Tunica Indians, 1540-ca. 1763.

 Holdings of Catholic records about Native Americans: